emredusmez/promter1/README.md

 # What is prompter1 ?

-prompter1 is open source prompter software
+prompter1 is a open source prompter software

 # Properties